 We will never keep paper copies of any of your personal data.

 We have a duty under law to keep all DPO casework confidential.
 Only our trained DPO staff will review the information you have sent and ensure it is kept within the secure email system and secure ticketing software.

 All DPO casework is password protected and securely held.

 We use Google Cloud platform to store some personal information as it provides some of the best cyber security in the business.
 To read the detailed specification of how they keep your data safe, please click on the link below.

 We use Arlo, Fresh Sales and Fresh Desk to manage potential customers and current customers information.
 This system has servers in the EEA and your data will be hosted there.
 For more information on this, please contact firstname.lastname@example.org

-We are concerned to protect the privacy of children aged under 18.
+We protect the privacy of children aged under 18.
 If you are aged under 18‚ please get your parent/guardian’s permission beforehand whenever you provide us with personal information.

 If we learn that we have collected the personal information of a child under the relevant minimum age without parental consent, we will take steps to delete the information as soon as possible, unless we have a legal obligation to process it, for example as part of our role as DPO.

 Parents who believe that their child has submitted personal information to us and would like to have it deleted may contact us at: DPO@dataprivacyadvisory.com.